louisparra/ds/project-config.md

 ---

 ## How to use this file
 - Save this file to the repository root.
-It is used by the bootstrap script (`scripts/bootstrap-template.js`) when run in `--init` mode to create a filled config.
+It is used by the [bootstrap script](scripts/bootstrap-template.js) when run in `--init` mode to create a filled config.
 - Non-developers: you can fill this directly in GitHub using **Add file → Create new file** and commit to a branch, then open a PR for approvals.